Foods That Balance Hormones: What to Eat and Avoid

 On the flip side, some foods can wreak havoc on your hormones:

-- Sugar.
-High sugar intake can lead to insulin resistance, a condition where your body's cells become less responsive to insulin, the hormone responsible for regulating blood sugar.
+Sugar: High sugar intake can lead to insulin resistance, a condition where your body's cells become less responsive to insulin.
 This can lead to a cascade of hormonal imbalances and increase the risk of type 2 diabetes and other health problems.

 In essence, your diet is like a powerful lever that can either support or disrupt your hormonal health.
-By making mindful choices and prioritizing whole, nutrient-dense foods, you can help your body create and utilize hormones effectively, leading to improved overall health and well-being.
+By making mindful choices and prioritizing whole, nutrient-dense foods, you can help your body create and utilize hormones effectively.

 Foods That Optimize Hormone Levels